Kurt Ubben: Eastern Front

 In preparation for Operation Barbarossa, the German invasion of the Soviet Union, III.
 Gruppe was moved to Bucharest and was located in the sector of Heeresgruppe Süd (Army Group South).
 III.
 Gruppe arrived in Bucharest on 16 June.
 Four days later, III.
 Gruppe moved to Roman.
 That evening, the pilots and ground crews were briefed of the upcoming invasion of the Soviet Union, which opened the Eastern Front.
 On 22 June, the first day of the invasion, Ubben claimed a Polikarpov I-16 fighter destroyed on a fighter escort mission for Heinkel He 111 bombers from III.
 Gruppe of Kampfgeschwader 27 (KG 27—27th Bomber Wing) attacking a Soviet airfield at Bălți.
 On 26 June, he claimed four Soviet bombers shot down.
+On 2 July in support of the German and Romanian Operation München, III.
+Gruppe moved to an airfield at Iași.

 Ubben claimed his 21st aerial victory on 25 July.
 He was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) in September for 32 aerial victories, 26 aircraft destroyed on the ground and some 15 armoured vehicles claimed destroyed.
 In September 1941, Ubben was appointed Gruppenkommandeur (group commander) of III.
 Gruppe of JG 77.
 He replaced Oberleutnant Huy who had temporarily led the Gruppe after its former commander, Major Akexander von Winterfeld, had been transferred on 2 August.
 Ubben was credited with his 50th aerial victory on 19 October 1941 over a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter.
 On 9 December, he claimed four aerial victories over the Mius-Front.

 On 1 February 1942, Ubben was promoted to Hauptmann (captain) and became an active officer.
 He was awarded the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub) on 12 March 1942 for 69 victories.
 He was the 80th member of the German armed forces to be so honored.
-The presentation was made on 5 April 1942 by Hitler at the Führer Headquarter Wolfsschanze in Rastenburg (now Kętrzyn in Poland).
+On 20 March, III.
+Gruppe was withdrawn from the Eastern Front and sent to Germany for a period of rest and replenishment.
+All serviceable aircraft were handed over to II.
+Gruppe.
+During this leave, Ubben was presented the Oak Leaves to his Knight's Cross on 5 April 1942 by Hitler at the Führer Headquarter Wolfsschanze in Rastenburg (now Kętrzyn in Poland).
 Also present at the award ceremony were the fighter pilots Hauptmann Hans Philipp who received the Swords and Oberleutnant Max-Hellmuth Ostermann who also received the Oak Leaves to the Knight's Cross.
+In mid-April, the Gruppe reunited again at Wien-Aspern Airfield where they received 40 factory new Bf 109 F4/R1 aircraft.
+On 5 May, the Gruppe began its relocation back to the Eastern Front to participate in Operation Fredericus, the Second Battle of Kharkov.